 - Cognitive disabilities, such as a traumatic brain injury.

 The experienced legal team at Ortiz Law Firm has recovered millions in denied benefits.
-We represent long-term disability, ERISA, disability insurance, and Social Security Disability claimants in the greater Boston area and throughout the state of Massachusetts.
-We assist long-term disability claimants whose claims have been wrongfully denied or terminated, as well as Social Security Disability claimants whose claims are at the initial application, reconsideration, or hearing level.
+We represent ERISA long term disability, individual disability insurance, and Social Security Disability claimants in the greater Boston area and throughout the state of Massachusetts.
+We assist long-term disability and individual disability insurance claimants whose claims have been wrongfully denied or terminated, as well as Social Security Disability claimants whose claims are at the initial application, reconsideration, or hearing level.